 Here is a list of everything you’ll need to make this recipe, plus a few ideas for ingredient substitutions.

-- 100% Fruit Jam – Use your favorite jam… I used a mix berry jam and it was so good.
+- 100% Fruit Jam – Use your favorite jam… I used a mixed berry jam and it was so good.
 These would be great with grape, cherry, boysenberry, even marmalade would be delicious!

 - Oil – Either coconut or olive oil will work well.
-If you’d like to skip the oil, substitute with unsweetened applesauce.
+If you’d like to skip the oil, unsweetened applesauce is a great choice.

-- Vanilla – Adds a nice layer of flavor, but of you don’t have it on hand the cookies will still be great.
+- Vanilla – Adds a nice layer of flavor, but if you don’t have it on hand the cookies will still be great.

 - Cinnamon – This versatile warming spice compliments all jams and jellies.